Free US Shipping / International Flat Rates / Over $85 USD

 Travel Cribbage Board (L) and an original chess-like pocket game called Hudson Maxims Game of War (R), produced by Drueke in the 1910’s.
 Image source: PetersPioneers.com

-But during World War II, they ramped up production and created a new and extensive catalog, taking it to the next level with a government contract.
+But during World War II, they ramped up production and created a new and extensive catalog.
+A government contract took pocket board games to the next level.

 Drueke produced at least 24 different miniature-sized games as a coordinated “library” set called Play-a-way.
 Each game was assigned a volume number, like encyclopedias, beginning with Vol. 100.

-It included clever adaptations of casino games like roulette and traditional fare like checkers, cribbage, chess, and pocket backgammon, but also some more obscure games and puzzles, like Nine Man Morris, and original adaptations of popular pastimes like baseball and bowling in board game form.
+It included clever adaptations of casino games like roulette; traditional fare like checkers, cribbage, chess, and pocket backgammon; more obscure games and puzzles like Nine Man Morris; and original games, including adaptations of popular pastimes like baseball and bowling in board game form.
 Some of these games and puzzles were designed to be played solo.

 During World War II the factory produced 5,000 small games a day for the military.
 The largest order was for a railroad car full of cribbage boards!